 Phototherapy for psoriasis can be as simple as increasing exposure to sunlight with a monitored exposure time.
 Controlled artificial exposure to UV light (UVB) is also available through doctors.
 This can be effective but needs to monitored by your doctor, as UV light can increase other health risks on the skin, such as sunburn and skin cancer.
 Tanning beds are not recommended.

 When to see a doctor

-Anyone with a long-term skin rash should see a doctor.
-This should lead to an accurate diagnosis and medical management.
+Anyone with a long-term skin rash should see a doctor, who can provide an accurate diagnosis and medical management.

-A skin specialist will usually diagnose psoriasis by appearance and clinical history alone.
+A skin specialist will usually diagnose psoriasis based on a person's appearance and clinical history alone.

-Rarely, doctors will have a sample of skin analyzed in the lab after taking a biopsy.
-This may be to separate it from other possible skin conditions.
+Rarely, doctors will have a sample of skin analyzed in the lab after taking a biopsy to separate it from other possible skin conditions.

 Essential oils are plant extracts that some people use to manage psoriasis symptoms.